Havana in 3 Days

 Plaza de San Francisco de Asís

-The plaza de San Francisco dates back to the 16th Century when Spanish galleons first starting docking here.
+The Plaza de San Francisco dates back to the 16th Century when Spanish galleons first starting docking here.
 Cue construction of a church…

 Plaza de San Francisco de Asís